DDB: Diffusion Driven Balancing to Address Spurious Correlations: Method

 Concretely, our method employs publicly available SD version-2~\cite{rombach2022highresolutionimagesynthesislatent} as the T2I model while keeping its parameters frozen.
 To gain control over the causal features, we select a random subset of the samples from each class and tune the text encoder by minimizing the following loss, which leads to learning an optimized embedding of the token.

-where $\tau_{\theta}(I)$ is the text encoder model, $I$ is the input prompt, $z_t$ is the latent noisy representation at time step $t$, $\epsilon$ is a noise sample, and $\epsilon_\theta$ is the denoising network.
-Note that, in the above, we also leverage the input image $x$ to ensure training data distribution aligned identification of the causal features.
+where $\tau_{\theta}(I)$ is the text encoder model, $I$ is the input prompt, $z_t$ is the latent noisy representation at time step $t$, $\epsilon$ is a noise sample, $\epsilon_\theta$ is the denoising network, and input image $x$ from class $i$.
 It is also noted that SD operates in the latent space of an auto-encoder.
 In Eq.~(\ref{eq:TokenInversion}), $\mathcal{E(.)}$ denotes the encoder of that model, which remains frozen in our technique.
 The learned token for the causal feature eventually gets incorporated into the input template sentences of our generative process to serve as a conditioning signal for SD - see Fig.~\ref{fig:pipeline}~(a), which we use to alter causal parts of images.

 \textbf{Altering causal part}.
 From the compositional perspective, we aim to generate underrepresented samples in the data by selectively modifying the constituting components of images.
 Under this perspective, the minority samples contain spurious parts of the majority group from another class.
 To upsample the minority groups, we must modify the causal parts of the majority group samples, transforming them into another class while preserving the spurious background - see Fig.~\ref{fig:grouped_datasets_adjusted}(bottom).
 To achieve this, we selectively add noise only to the causal parts of images and denoise them using the tokens $C^*$ learned in the previous stage.
 We utilize the inpainting abilities of SD using a masking function $m$ to restrict the noising area.